opendistro/for-elasticsearch-docs/docs/security/generate-certificates.md

 ```
 ./securityadmin.sh -cd ../securityconfig/ -icl -nhnv -cacert ../../../config/root-ca.pem -cert ../../../config/admin.pem -key ../../../config/admin-key.pem
 ```

+For more information about what this command does, see [Apply configuration changes](../security-admin/) and [Change passwords for read-only users](../../install/docker-security/#change-passwords-for-read-only-users).
+{: .tip }

 If you're using Docker, see [Bash access to containers](../../install/docker/#bash-access-to-containers).